renovatebot/renovate/docs/usage/examples/self-hosting.md

 <!-- prettier-ignore -->
 !!! note
     The GitHub.com token as an environment variable is needed to fetch changelogs that are usually hosted on github.com.
-    You don't need to add it if you're already running the bot against github.com, but you do need to add it if you're using GitHub Enterprise Server, GitLab, Azure DevOps, or Bitbucket.
+    You do not need to add it if you are already running the bot against github.com, but you do need to add it if you are using GitHub Enterprise Server, GitLab, Azure DevOps, or Bitbucket.

 ## Kubernetes for GitLab, using Git over SSH